CAB Coordinator and Street Crew Descriptions

-All candidates who meet eligibility requirements (2.25 minimum cumulative GPA, full-time student at McKendree, at least second semester freshman) are required to submit an application and interview for the desired position.
+All candidates who meet eligibility requirements (2.25 minimum cumulative GPA, full-time student at McKendree, at least second semester freshman in SP 2015) are required to submit an application and interview for the desired position.
 It is the candidate’s responsibility to make him/herself available for an interview and submit all material in the application.
-After review of materials, selected candidates will be offered an individual interview.
+After review of materials, selected candidates may be offered an individual interview.
 The individual interview is the final process of the process.

 CAB Program Coordinators are compensated for their work, leadership, and commitment as a staff member.

 It is not required that staff members have Federal Work Study.
 A monthly stipend of up to $125 may be awarded as determined by budget.
 Stipend payment would come at the end of each month and will be prorated at 1/2 stipend for short term months (August, December, and May).
 As employees, students will be bound by McKendree student work guidelines and policies as well as those established by the Office of Campus Activities.
 Coordinator positions may also be taken as internship credit.
 Please contact the Director of Campus Activities for more information on this option.

 GENERAL RESPONSIBILITIES AND DUTIES:

 - Program Coordinators may not hold another major leadership position (i.e. president, vice-president, treasurer, etc.) or paid (on/off campus) position during the year in which you are selected to serve, unless it has been discussed with and approved by the Director of Campus Activities.
 Executive Board positions within the Campus Activities Board require a significant time commitment and we want to make sure that all commitments are able to be managed without difficulty.
 If you have a concern regarding an upcoming position, please seek clarification in your interview or by talking with the Director of Campus Activities.